Observations on K-image Expansion of Image-Mixing Augmentation for Classification: Experiments and Discussion

-\paragraph{\jhnips{ImageNet}} \jhnips{ We present ImageNet classification results of DCutMix and DMixup compared to the two-image mixing baselines: CutMix and Mixup.
-The results are obtained under the equivalent training and augmentation specific hyper-parameter setup used in~\citet{yun2019cutmix}.
-In Table \ref{table:comparison_dcutmix_dmixup_imagenet} (top), DMixup considerably improved performance of Mixup and Manifold Mixup by 0.7\% and 0.62\% reduced top-1 error, respectively.
-However, DCutMix showed higher top-1 error rate compared to CutMix. \chaaaaai{We analyzed the cause of this result\jhnips{; we found out} that DCutMix suffers from the label noise issue where a background object other than ground truth class object is contained in the randomly cropped image~\citep{yun2021re}, as shown in Figure 2 of SM.} Table \ref{table:comparison_dcutmix_dmixup_imagenet} (bottom) shows that as the number of mixing images $K$ increases, performance of DCutMix is significantly deteriorated due to high possibility of background objects being accumulated $K$ times. } \jhnips{ \chaaaaai{ In order to address such label noise issue, we devised a more sophisticated mixing method, named as Saliency-DCutMix, which employs saliency-map information to be integrated with our DCutMix (the detailed description of it is proposed in the SM).} In Table \ref{table:comparison_dcutmix_dmixup_imagenet} (bottom), Saliency-DCutMix indeed shows relatively stable and significantly improved performance regardless of $K$ compared to DCutMix.
-Furthermore, Saliency-DCutMix showed higher performance than its baseline two-image mixing augmentation method, CutMix, as shown in Table \ref{table:comparison_dcutmix_dmixup_imagenet} (top). }
+\jhnips{ We present ImageNet classification results of DCutMix and DMixup compared to the two-image mixing baselines: CutMix and Mixup.
+The results are obtained under the equivalent training and augmentation-specific hyper-parameter setup used in~\cite{yun2019cutmix}.
+As presented in Table \ref{table:comparison_dcutmix_dmixup_imagenet} (left), DMixup considerably improved the performance of Mixup and Manifold Mixup by 0.7\% and 0.62\% respectively, while reducing the top-1 error.
+However, DCutMix exhibited a higher top-1 error rate compared to CutMix.
+This result was attributable to DCutMix suffering from the label noise problem, where a background object other than the ground truth class object is contained in the randomly cropped image~\cite{yun2021re}, as shown in Figure \ref{fig:qualitative_examples_dcutmix_saliencydcutmix}. \yjr{Moreover, Table \ref{table:comparison_dcutmix_dmixup_imagenet} (right) reveals that as the number of mixing images $K$ increased, the performance of DCutMix deteriorated due to the higher probability of background objects being accumulated.}}